Overview of oxygen sources

 - Disadvantages: requires continuous supply of electricity (~1.2kWh per m^3 flow), high initial costs, requires regular skilled maintenance

-A PSA/VSA oxygen plant is functionally a larger (immobile) version of a portable oxygen concentrator.
+A PSA oxygen plant is functionally a larger (immobile) version of a portable oxygen concentrator.
 Though sometimes built on steel frames or pallets for easier en bloc transport, they are generally stationary units.
-These centralized sources of oxygen are found onsite at hospitals and oxygen is delivered either via central piping to bedside terminals or used to fill cylinders.
+These centralized sources of oxygen are found onsite at hospitals and oxygen is delivered either via medical gas pipeline systems to bedside terminals or used to fill cylinders via a cylinder filling terminal (which includes a filling ramp and booster compressor).

-Many of the same advantages and disadvantages apply including the need for continuous power.
-Variable maintenance and quality of PSA plants commonly results in variable quality of oxygen concentration output (i.e. in many resource-limited settings, PSA plants if not maintained, may deliver oxygen concentrations far below 90%.
+Many of the same advantages and disadvantages as for portable oxygen concentrators apply, including the need for continuous power.
+Variable maintenance and quality of oxygen generating plants commonly results in variable quality of oxygen concentration output (i.e. in many resource-limited settings, PSA plants if not maintained, may deliver oxygen concentrations far below 90%.

-Important Note: that oxygen plants require reliable power and regular maintenance.
-It is highly recommended to have ample oxygen cylinder backup systems in place if a PSA plant is the primary source of oxygen for a facility.
+Important Note: oxygen plants require reliable power and regular maintenance.
+It is highly recommended to have ample oxygen cylinder backup systems in place if an oxygen generating plant is the primary source of oxygen for a facility.

 Strengths and challenges for PSA/VSA plants